paralyuzov/REACT-Project/README.md

 - For data you can import all the necessary collections(json files) in MongoDB Compass from the provided "data" folder

+## Testing Admin
+ - You can test admin role for the application using this profile : email: admin@gmail.com password: 123456

 ## Testing payment

 - On card information field you can use card number : 4242 4242 4242 4242